On this page

-In addition to a basic suite of software available in all SFU Library computer labs, the following research support software is available on the computers in the Research Commons.
+SFU Library computer labs offer a suite of research software, some additional software is available only on the computers in the Research Commons.

 *Consultations are available for software showing an asterisk (*).
 Contact email@example.com for further information.

 The Creative Cloud suite includes Photoshop, Premiere Pro, Illustrator, InDesign, Bridge, Dreamweaver, Audition, Acrobat, After Effects, Animate, Prelude, Media Encoder, and Muse.
 Adobe Acrobat Pro and Adobe Acrobat Distiller are also available.

 Dragon Naturally Speaking [Available only in the consultation rooms and on the laptops by special arrangements through firstname.lastname@example.org.]